jobkroongit/100-Days-Of-Code-Log/r2-log.md

 ## Log

 ### R2D1
-Started the React Developer 2023 course with Zero To Mastery.
+As a continuation of the complete webdevelopment course I Started the React Developer 2023 course from Zero To Mastery.
 Did some basic refactoring and setting up the project environment.

 ### R2D2
 React class vs. functional components.
 React functional components are more concise, leading to cleaner, less complex code as to class components.